TiffanyStPierre/ecommerce-craft-store/README.md

 * Will be responsive & mobile friendly when completed
 * Search functionality that allows the shopper to search for products
 * Product categories for easy browsing
-* Shopping cart with easy add and remove functionality - coming soon
+* Shopping cart with easy add and remove functionality
-* Similar product recommendations on each product details page - coming soon
+* Similar product recommendations on each product details page
 * Store administrator dashboard for admin use only
 * Simple user interface for admin to view, add and delete products
 * Simple user interface for admin to view all customer orders or single order details